George

 which the use can at any time yield.

-claim the tribute of Patriotism, who should labor
+the tribute of Patriotism, who should labor to subvert

-to subvert these great pillars of human happiness,
+these great pillars of human happiness, these firmest

-these firmest props of the duties of Men and Citizens.
+props of the duties of Men and Citizens.
+The mere Politician,

-may be conceded to the influence of refined education
+religion.
+Whatever may be conceded to the influence

-on minds of peculiar structure, reason and experience
+of refined education on minds of peculiar structure,

-both forbid us to expect, that national morality can
+reason and experience both forbid us to expect, that

 It is substantially true, that virtue